MarkRathbone/Generations/README.md

 Repository for Generations class work.

-List of contents and what it is.
+List of contents:

 NieR.sh: Simple Bash shell script that emulates the NieR: Automata Installation Screen in Bash.

-NieR.py: A port of the above bash script to Python. bananas.py: Class work demonstrating usage of variables, loops and lists.
+NieR.py: A port of the above bash script to Python.

+bananas.py: Class work demonstrating usage of variables, loops and lists

+fizzbuzz.py: Solves the first 100 answers to the fizzbuzz childrens game.
+Can be customised to non-standard rules.